joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

 1. Select **Add email address**.
 1. Verify your email address with the verification email received.

-The new email address is added as a secondary email address.
-You can use secondary email addresses to reset passwords but not to authenticate.
-You can update your [primary email address](#change-your-primary-email).

 NOTE:
 [Making your email non-public](#set-your-public-email) does not prevent it from being used for commit matching, [project imports](../project/import/index.md), and [group migrations](../group/import/index.md).

 ## Delete emails from your user profile

-> - Automatic deletion of unverified secondary email addresses [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/151562) in GitLab 17.0.

 You can delete a secondary email address from your account.
 You cannot delete your primary email address.

 If the deleted email address is used for any user emails, those user emails are sent to the primary email address instead.

-Unverified secondary email addresses are automatically deleted after three days.

 NOTE:
 Because of [issue 438600](https://gitlab.com/gitlab-org/gitlab/-/issues/438600), group notifications are still sent to